EricLangezaal/Blip2-GPT3-Fusion/blogspot.md

 ## Background Literature
 We are focusing on the subdomain of artificial intelligence known as multi-modal learning.
 Specifically, we will focus on the combination of vision and language.
 Powerful neural vision networks have existed for a couple years, achieving breakthroughs with Convolution Neural Networks[^4] and more recently by employing Vision Transformers[^3].
 Especially in language it has been shown that incredible performance can be achieved using ever larger models (LLM's) that can capture and comprehend more contextual information.
 Current state of the art is achieved by GPT3[^1], a language model that can perform a plethora of tasks.
 A downside of this increase in complexity is that finetuning and training these models is becoming increasingly resource intensive, motivating research into using pretrained models and therefore the research field known as Vision Language Pretraining (VLP)[^2].
 It has already been shown that this combination can learn to perform both vision-language understanding and generation tasks, for example with the BLIP architecture[^6].

+## Related Work

+Vondrick and Menon[^13] present a method to enhance zero-shot classification performance of the CLIP[^14] on various datasets such as ImageNet and EuroSAT.
+Their alteration to CLIP consists of producing a set of different descriptors for a given category.
+For the classification of an arbitrary image, the embeddings of the image are compared with the embeddings of these descriptors.
+The class with the highest image-versus-descriptor similarity score is chosen as the most probable category for the image.
+Unfortunately, their work does not extend to the domain of open-ended question answering.
+There is no prospect of generating descriptors for certain answers because the set of possible answers a model can give is infinite.

 ## Datasets
 As outlined in the introduction we focus specifically on Visual Question Answering[^7] datasets.
 These datasets consists of images, for example extracted from the COCO dataset[^8], each with various questions and a bunch of exemplar answers per question.
 These answers are often only a few words, such that some form of quantitative evaluation can be performed by matching a model's output with these answers.